mskcc/mimsi/README.md

 Just as with the ```analyze.py``` script output will be directed to standard out, and you can save the results to disk via the ```--save``` flag.

 ## Training the Model from Scratch
-We've included a pretrained model file in the ```model/``` directory for evaluation, but if you'd like to try to build a new version from scratch with your own data we've also included our training and testing script in ```main/mi_msi_train_test.py```
+We've included a pre-trained model file in the ```model/``` directory for evaluation, but if you'd like to try to build a new version from scratch with your own data we've also included our training and testing script in ```main/mi_msi_train_test.py```

 ```
 cd /path/to/mimsi